Zack Sabre Jr.: Suzuki-gun (2017–2022)

-Inaugural NJPW World Television Champion and The Mighty Don't Kneel (2023–present)
+The Mighty Don't Kneel (2023–present)

-At Wrestle Kingdom 17, Sabre Jr. defeated Ren Narita to become the inaugural NJPW World Television Champion.
-After the match, Sabre Jr was approached by Mikey Nicholls and Shane Haste, who offered him a TMDK t-shirt.
-Sabre Jr accepted the shirt and embraced the two men, joining the stable.
-Sabre Jr made his first title defence, successfully defeating Tomohiro Ishii in February.
-On February 18, at Battle in the Valley, Sabre Jr made his first title defence in the US, defeating Clark Connors to retain the title once again.
+At Wrestle Kingdom 17, Sabre defeated Ren Narita to become the inaugural NJPW World Television Champion.
+After the match, Sabre was approached by Mikey Nicholls and Shane Haste, who offered him a TMDK t-shirt.
+Sabre accepted the shirt and embraced the two men, joining the stable.
+Since Sabre was being friendly towards young lion Kosei Fujita, he too joined the stable the next day by the request of Sabre.
+He made his first title defence, successfully defeating Tomohiro Ishii in February.
+On 18 February, at Battle in the Valley, Sabre made his first title defence in the United States, defeating Clark Connors to retain the title once again.
+In March, Sabre took part in the New Japan Cup, where he was eliminated in the second round to Shota Umino.
+This led to a rematch on 8 April at Sakura Genesis, where Sabre defeated Umino to make his fourth successful title defense.
+Seven days later, at Capital Collision, Sabre made his fifth title defense against Tom Lawlor.
+On 3 May at Wrestling Dontaku, Sabre faced Jeff Cobb in a time limit draw, successfully defending his title for the sixth time.
+Due to his match against Cobb finishing in a draw, on 4 June at Dominion 6.4 in Osaka-jo Hall, Sabre defeated Cobb in a rematch to make his tenth title defense.